trrapp12/REACT-AirBNB-Clone/README.md

 ### ATTRIBUTIONS:

-majority of content provided by Bob Ziroll as part of the [The Frontend Developer Career Path](https://scrimba.com/learn/frontend) curriculum.
+* The majority of content provided by Bob Ziroll as part of the [The Frontend Developer Career Path](https://scrimba.com/learn/frontend) curriculum.

+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ---